isabella232/OEPs/6/README.md

 | Ocean Inputs | A map of Ocean asset ids required for the service.
 Keys are argument names as specified in service metadata | no         |
 | Job config   | A map of configuration options (e.g. version of Python to use)                                              | no         |

+Schemas for the payload will be provided as a json schema (not described in this doc).

 ## Get Status